subsquid/squid-sdk/evm-typegen/README.md

-# @subsquid/substrate-typegen
+# @subsquid/evm-typegen

-This package provides `squid-substrate-typegen(1)` command which can generate TypeScript definitions for substrate events and calls to be used within [substrate-processor](../substrate-processor) mapping handlers.
+This package provides `squid-evm-typegen(1)` command which can generate TypeScript definitions for evm logs to be used within [substrate-processor](../substrate-processor) mapping handlers.